majianjia/nnom/README.md

 - High-performance backend selections.
 - Onboard (MCU) evaluation tools; Runtime analysis, Top-k, Confusion matrix...

+**Licenses**
+NNoM is released under Apache License 2.0 since nnom-V0.2.0.
+License and copyright information can be found within the code.

 ## Why NNoM?
 The aims of NNoM is to provide a light-weight, user-friendly and flexible interface for fast deploying.